vmware/weathervane/doc/userDocs/usersGuide.md

 3. Update *kubeconfigContext* parameters with the name of the context for your cluster from the kubeconfig file, such as `kubernetes-admin@kubernetes`.
     - Set an empty string (`""`) to use the current-context defined in the kubeconfigFile.
 4. Choose a value for *appIngressMethod* that reflects the method you want to use for communication between the workload drivers and the applications.
+You can choose from among:
-    - If the workload drivers and applications are running on different Kubernetes clusters, you can choose either:
+    - `clusterip`: Traffic from the workload drivers to the applications will use a cluster internal address provisioned by a Kubernetes ClusterIP service.
+This choice will only work if the workload drivers and applications are running on the same cluster.
     - `loadbalancer`: Traffic from the workload drivers to the applications will use the external IP address of a Kubernetes LoadBalancer service.
-Your cluster must support provisioning external IP addresses for LoadBalancer services.
-        - `nodeport`:  Traffic from the workload drivers to the applications will use the external IP addresses of the Kubernetes Nodes via a NodePort service.
-Your cluster must support exposing the node IP addresses externally using NodePort services.
-    - If the workload drivers and the applications are running on the same Kubernetes cluster, you can choose among:
-        - `none`: Traffic from the workload drivers to the applications will use a cluster internal address provisioned by a Kubernetes ClusterIP service.
-          This method will work on all clusters.
-        - `loadbalancer`: Traffic from the workload drivers to the applications will use the external IP address of a Kubernetes LoadBalancer service.
 This may be desirable even with a single cluster in order to load-test the complete networking stack of your cluster.
-Your cluster must support provisioning external IP addresses for LoadBalancer services.
+The cluster on which the applications run must support provisioning external IP addresses for LoadBalancer services.
     - `nodeport`: Traffic from the workload drivers to the applications will use the external IP addresses of the Kubernetes Nodes via a NodePort service.
 This may be desirable even with a single cluster in order to load-test the complete networking stack of your cluster.
-Your cluster must support exposing the node IP addresses externally using NodePort services.
+The cluster on which the applications run must support exposing the node IP addresses externally using NodePort services.

 5. Update *StorageClass* parameters with the names of one or more storage classes defined on your cluster.